 Line a baking sheet pan with aluminum foil; set aside.

 Melt the butter in a 12-inch (30.5 cm) skillet, preferably nonstick, over medium heat.
 Add nuts and toss to coat well.
-Add rosemary, chipotle, paprika, Worcestershire sauce, hot sauce and cinnamon and stir to combine everything well.
+Add sugar, rosemary, chipotle, paprika, Worcestershire sauce, hot sauce and cinnamon and stir to combine everything well.

 Continue to cook, stirring often.
 Do not allow them to burn, but continue to cook until glossy and the nuts have turned a rich brown and smell toasty.
 Taste and season with salt and pepper, stirring those in well, too.